jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Ingress/Deploy-Ingress-NGINX-Controller.md

       selector:
         app: nginx-ingress
     ```
-    **Description**: The nginx-ingress controller application is associated with the port 80 and 443 in this example
+    **Description**: Now, use of externalTrafficPolicy: Local in spec is not supported.
+Please delete corresponding fields in the file Service Yaml first and then deploy Service.

     Define the above Service to the Yaml file and create corresponding Service by executing the following commands: